itsrafiul/auto-reels-uploader/README.md

 Add the hashtags, it will randomly select 15 hastags each time while uploading to bypass the spam detection.

+Place your all reels to /reels folder and replace it in i2.py line 28 as shown.

 Update the script with your Instagram credentials.

 Once configured, you can run the script with: